Sindreedelange/space-worms/README.md

 ## Game rules
 If a player rolls the dice so that they would end up outside of the board, they start from the end of the board, with remaining eyes on the dice left to move.

+## Known problems
+Because if problems with *import* it is not possible, or at least I have not been able to, run the program in terminal.

 ## TODO
 - Refactor logic in Square